The Golden Age of Railroading isn’t just remembered, it’s back again!

 What’s nice about full domes is that they are equivalent to multiple cars in a single excursion train.
 They have the capacity of a coach, a dining area sufficient to serve the guests on board, a private bar upstairs, restrooms, and generally enough electrical supply to power surrounding cars.

-After years of traveling on the trains of the Santa Fe, namely the SuperChief, Amtrak took over operations of passenger rail, and operated Big Dome #551 until the mid 80’s.
+After years of traveling on the trains of the Santa Fe, namely the SuperChief, Amtrak took over operations of passenger rail, and operated some of the domes, but Big Dome #551 operated on AutoTrain.

 Big Dome #551 has a long history and has traveled many places.
 Here’s some highlights of its history as recorded by alaskarails.org